What to Do If You Hit a Parked Car

 Write down the time and location of the accident

 Two of the most important details of any car accident are where and when it happened.
-Make note of that information as soon as you can so it doesn’t slip your mind later.
+Make note of that information as soon as possible so it doesn’t slip your mind later.

-Take zoomed-out photos that show where the accident happened as well as close-up photos that show the damage to your car.
-And take these photos from different angles.
-Also, photograph the other car, if the driver stuck around.
+Take zoomed-out photos that show where the accident happened, as well as close-up photos that show the damage to your car.
+Take these photos from different angles, too.
+Also, photograph the other car, if the driver stayed put.

-Their insurance coverage should pay for the damage to your car.
-If it doesn’t, or if the person who hit your parked vehicle drove off without leaving a note, your own coverage should pay for the damage.
+Their liability coverage should pay for the damage to your vehicle.
+If it doesn’t, or if the person who hit your parked car drove off without leaving a note, your own collision or uninsured motorist coverage will pay for the damage.

-If you’re relying on your own coverage, think twice before filing a claim.
-It’s generally a good idea to pay for minor car accidents out-of-pocket.
-There’s a good chance it’ll cost you less in the long run, when you consider the rate increase that comes with filing a claim usually leads to increased insurance rates.
+If you end up needing to rely on your own coverage, think twice before filing a claim.
+It’s often a good idea to pay for minor car accidents out of your own pocket.
+There’s a good chance that will cost you less in the long run, since filing a claim usually leads to increased insurance rates.

-How you file a claim after someone hits your parked car depends on whether or not you know anything about the other driver.
+How you file a claim after someone hits your parked car depends on whether you know anything about the other driver.

-If you didn’t get the other driver’s contact and insurance information, for example, you’ll need to file a claim with your own car insurance provider.
+If you didn’t get the other driver’s contact and insurance information, you’ll have to file a claim with your own auto insurance provider.

 If you did get the other driver’s contact and insurance information, you can file what’s called a third-party claim with his or her insurer.

 Don’t know how or where to file a claim in this situation?
-Contact your agent, broker, or a customer service representative at the insurance company.
+Contact your agent, broker or a customer service representative at your insurance company.

-If someone hits and damages your parked car, their liability insurance should pay for repairs.
-That’s assuming it’s not a hit and run.
+If someone hits your parked car and causes damage, their liability coverage should pay for repairs.

-If you don’t know who the other driver is or if they don’t have the right type or amount of car insurance, your collision coverage will pay for the needed repairs.
+If you don’t know who the other driver is or if they don’t have the right type or amount of auto insurance, your collision coverage will pay for any needed repairs.

-If you have uninsured motorist property damage coverage, it may pay for damage caused by a hit-and-run.
+If you have uninsured motorist coverage, it might pay for damage caused by a hit-and-run.

 Your rates won’t go up after someone hits your parked car if you file a claim with their insurance company.

-Your rates might go up after someone hits your parked car if you file a claim with your own insurance company, however.
-Yes, even though you had nothing to do with the accident.
+Your rates may go up after someone hits your parked car if you file a claim with your own insurer, however — even though you had nothing to do with the accident.

-Some insurers will raise your rates whenever you file a claim, regardless of fault.
+Some insurance providers will raise your rates whenever you file a claim, regardless of fault.